router5/router5/packages/react-router5/README.md

 export default Menu
 ```

-### New React context components (React >= 16.3.0)
+## New React context API

+For using the new React context API, you need React version 16.3 or above.

-Three new components have been published to leverage React's new context API.
-Those components are still in development and won't replace existing ones: instead `react-router5` will offer higher-order components and components acception render functions.
+> Three new components have been published to leverage React's new context API.
+Those components won't replace existing ones: instead `react-router5` will keep offering higher-order components and components accepting render functions.

 * `RouteProvider`
 * `Route`